-This proposed Global Seminar in summer 2019 is based in Sydney, Australia and offers two UCSD courses: MMW14 World History (18th – 20th century) and ENVR140 Wilderness & Human Values.
-These courses provide a symbiotic historical and cultural exploration and Sydney provides an ideal location for both.
-Australia has both ancient and modern historical roots, with an indigenous presence that stretches back more than 50,000 years and a colonial presence that emerged only in the 18th century with the explorations of Captain James Cook and the establishment of Australia as a British Colony.
+This Global Seminar in summer 2019 in Sydney, Australia offers two UCSD courses: MMW14 World History (18th – 20th century) and ENVR140 Wilderness & Human Values.
+These courses provide a symbiotic historical and cultural exploration for which Sydney provides an ideal location.
+Australia has both ancient and modern historical roots, with an indigenous presence that stretches back more than 50,000 years and a colonial presence that emerged only in the 18th century through the scientific journeys of Captain James Cook and the establishment of Australia as a British Colony.

 British Colony shortly thereafter.
 British settlement began on January 26 (celebrated today as “Australia Day”) 1788, with the arrival in Sydney harbor of some 11 vessels carrying persons convicted of criminal acts (generally larceny) and typically sentenced to seven years, sometimes 14.
 The loss of the American colonies after the American Revolution compelled Britain to find a new destination for such purposes and New South Wales (Australia) was chosen.
 Approximately 160,000 convicted individuals arrived in Australia between 1788 and 1868.